mellivorandy/linux-simple-kernel-module/README.md

 ### Credits & Licensing

-This example is adapted from the textbook *Operating System Concepts* for educational purposes under fair use.
+These examples are adapted from the textbook *Operating System Concepts* for educational purposes under fair use.

 Modifications were made by Andy Yo for learning and demonstration purposes.